Mithrashree14/ECN-LAB/README.md

 **AIM:**

-*To verify Kirchhoff’s voltage law and Kirchhoff’s current law both theoretically and practically for a given DC circuit.*
+*To verify Kirchhoff’s voltage law and Kirchhoff’s current law both theoretically and practically for a given DC circuit.*m

 **APPARATUS REQUIRED:**